Alexandra Meeks: Making news at CNN as an up-and-coming producer and reporter

-After being awarded the Jovana Lara Scholarship, for which journalism professor Evelyn McDonnell nominated her, Alexandra says all sorts of doors began opening — including invaluable internships at both ABC and CNN, where she was able to shadow studio anchors and learn the ropes from producers.
+After being awarded the Jovana Lara Scholarship, for which journalism professor Evelyn McDonnell nominated her, Alexandra says all sorts of doors began opening — including invaluable internships at both ABC and CNN, where she was able to shadow news anchors and learn the ropes from producers.

 Alexandra's day-to-day duties at CNN include collaborating with producers and editors, conceptualizing news segments and basically deciding what makes it to the airwaves.